 The construction of higher capacity cruise ships is the outcome of three drivers:

 - The link between vessel size increases with the creation of new passenger demand, as bigger vessels enable the addition of a variety of onboard activities and services and expand the targeted social and age groups.

 - Revenue capture by both additional ticket purchases and the expansion and variation of the services and activities offered on vessels.

 - Economies of scale, such as lowering average total costs by spreading fixed costs over several additional passengers.

 The order book suggests that, by 2026, a total of 23 cruise ships of over 5,000 passengers will be in operation.
 However, new builds do not aim to reach a new size standard.
 As the capital, operating, and voyage costs associated with the construction and operation of the largest cruise vessels suggest, the potential of further upscaling of cruise vessel size is not evident.

-The four cruise market segments are:
+There are four cruise market segments:

 - Premium cruises are more upscale cruises offering many amenities, with an increased focus on refined service and more space.
 Priced inclusive of accommodations, meals, and entertainment, the value of premium cruising exceeds or rivals the best packages offered by upscale hotels and resorts.
 The second biggest cruise market (with a share of approximately 20%), attracts more experienced cruisers.